timothystotts/fpga-serial-acl-tester-1/README.md

 as much as possible throughout the design.

 These three groupings of design provide equivalent functionality, excepting that the HDL designs provide additional animation effect of the board's three-emitter RGB LEDs.
+Additionally, work is in-progress in the feature/ssd_with_presets branch to add a single Pmod SSD to the Pmod Jack A for the purpose of selecting among ten ADXL362 configuration preset values for each of Activity Detection threshold/timer and Inactivity Detection threshold/timer.
+The VHDL code is complete for this feature, but is not yet release ready.

 ### Project information document: